-Verizon said to have put possible acquisition of WIND and Mobilicity on holdAlex Wagner - Deputy Managing Editor, News Desk
+Verizon said to have put possible acquisition of WIND and Mobilicity on holdAlex Wagner - Editorial Director of News and Content

 Verizon confirmed back in June that it was interested in possibly entering the Canadian wireless market, with rumors suggesting that the carrier was considering an acquisition of WIND Mobile or Mobilicity.
 It sounds like the big red carrier may have recently had a change of plans, though, as a new report claims that Verizon has put any potential acquisition of the two small carriers on hold.